SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1908-10-26-myrtle-spookyAction.md

 <i>Twelve and thirteen-year-olds clustered in groups.
 Their younger siblings piled stones and dug for pebbles in what once, MYRTLE had surmised, held animals intended for slaughter.</i>

-<i>She had here made friends with a young boy EDWARD.
+<i>She had here made friends with a young boy RICHARD.
 He had a fondness for digging dirt that the young MYRTLE generally found infectious.
 He was a sweet boy, as of yet unspoilt by the hustle of the city.</i>

 <i>Today, the young boy had a bucket with him that he was filling and refilling, creating a small mound of soil next to a hole.</i>

-#### EDWARD ####
+#### RICHARD ####

 > I'M DIGGING FOR DRAGON BONES.